top of page

 Step 2: Power Connection

-• Connect the 5V power cable to a suitable wall outlet.
+Connect the 5V power cable to a suitable wall outlet.
 The Bitaxe Gamma is compatible with global voltage standards.
+Attach the other end of the power cable to your miner.

 Step 3: Initial Boot-Up

-• Power on your device and wait for the default factory screen to display "Bitaxe_XXXX," indicating it is ready for setup.
+Power on your device and wait for the default factory screen to display "Bitaxe_XXXX," indicating it is ready for setup.
 You will notice your display scrolling with the following text:

 Welcome to your new Bitaxe!
-Connect to the configuration Wi-Fi and connect the Bitaxe to your network
+Connect to the configuration Wi-Fi and connect the Bitaxe to your network.

-Wi-Fi (For setup )
+Wi-Fi (For setup)

 Bitaxe_XXXX

-Bitaxe Gamma with both Display and Power Connector plugged on to the board
+Bitaxe Gamma with both Display and Power Connector plugged onto the board

-Bitaxe Gamma with both Display and Power Connector plugged on to the board
+Bitaxe Gamma with both Display and Power Connector plugged onto the board

 Step 4: Wi-Fi Connection

-• Use your smartphone or computer to locate and connect to the "Bitaxe_XXXX" Wi-Fi network.
+Use your smartphone or computer to locate and connect to the "Bitaxe_XXXX" Wi-Fi network.
 Select 'YES' if asked to continue without internet access.

-• Note: This is the built-in Bitaxe Setup Wi-Fi network that allows you to setup Bitaxe on your actual home Wi-Fi
+Note: This is the built-in Bitaxe Setup Wi-Fi network that allows you to set up Bitaxe on your actual home Wi-Fi.
+If the setup page doesn’t automatically appear, open a browser and go to msftconnecttest.com.

-• Under the 'Settings' in AxeOS, enter your home Wi-Fi details:
+Under the 'Settings' in AxeOS, enter your home Wi-Fi details:

 • Wi-Fi ID: Your 2.4G Wi-Fi SSID